 Carefully, he lets me down.
 I test out my ankle on the ground.
 I put weight on it and take a few steps.
 It aches viciously, but I tell him I can walk.

 “Are you sure?
-Can I call someone to pick you up?”
+Can I call someone to pick you up?” he offers.

 A jolt of guilt.
 That someone would have been Basil.
 I shake my head.
 “I live close by.
 Don’t worry about it.
 Thanks again for the help.”